 Iman Djouini (b.
-Algiers, Algeria) is an artist and educator.
+Algiers, Algeria) is an artist and educator who works primarily in print media, photography, animation and site specific installation.
 She received a Master of Fine Arts in Printmaking from Tulane University and a Bachelor of Fine Arts in Painting and Art History from The Maryland Institute College of Art.
-Her research-based practice explores the employment of language and design as tools for shaping perception.
-She critically investigates theoretical frameworks like binary opposition, delineation and compartmentalization in contested cultural and political histories.
-Recent works have looked into uses of symbolism found in arrangements like flags, textiles, tile pattern and text.
-Valuing the importance of teaching, Djouini has lead printmaking and design courses that nurture a critical dialogue with the next generation of artists, designers and thinkers.
+Her research-based practice explores the intersection and confluence of identity, art, culture, politics, and poetry within the realm of new media.
+Recent works examine how language and design can be tools used to shape perception in contested cultural and political histories.
+Valuing the importance of teaching, Djouini lectures and leads courses that nurture a critical dialogue with the next generation of artists, designers and thinkers.